Leupoldsdorf

 Leupoldsdorf is a village in the municipality of Tröstau in the district of Wunsiedel im Fichtelgebirge in Bavaria, Germany.

 Geography

-Leupoldsdorf is located in the Fichtelgebirge in the province of Upper Franconia in northeast Bavaria.
+Leupoldsdorf is located in the Fichtel Mountains in the province of Upper Franconia in northeast Bavaria.
 The river Röslau flows through area, but numerous smaller rivers also originate here.
 The village is surrounded by thick forest which covers the whole of the Schneeberg massif and only opens up in the direction of Wunsiedel.
 In addition it lies at the foot of the Platte, a mountain on which there are giant sheets (Platten) of granite.
 A somewhat lower-lying granite quarry can be seen from a long way off.

 Between Vordorfermühle and Leupoldsdorf is the village of Waffenhammer, a small settlement south of Röslau.
 The Röslau also divides the eastern half of Leupoldsdorf from the village of Leupoldsdorferhammer where there was formerly a hammer mill next to the old castle.

 Tourism

 In the village there is the castle inn, a 700-year-old building with attached beer garden.
 Leupoldsdorf is used as an excursion point for walks and there are several bed and breakfast establishments in the village.

 A geological-historical trail explains the geology of the region using display boards.
 In addition a new educational trail has been laid in the forest.
 Immediately next to that is the Petzelweiher, a bathing lake (Badeweiher) with a kiosk.
 There is a tennis court adjoining it.
 North of Leupoldsdorf is the hamlet of Strudelweiher.